-The U.S. Department of Agriculture (USDA) was established in 1862 as a commission and later became a cabinet-level agency.
+The U.S. Department of Agriculture was established in 1862 as a commission and later became a cabinet-level agency.
 It administers programs related to agriculture, nutrition, rural development, forestry, rural utilities, and research.
 This guide lists the major divisions, offices, and programs within USDA, but it does not include all of the agencies and offices that have been part of USDA throughout its history.

 Government Documents provides access to an extensive collection of USDA publications, including the following series:

 Annual reports of the Commissioner of Agriculture are available in the U.S. Congressional Serial Set database (UHM login required).